Partial Identification in Matching Models for the Marriage Market: Empirical application

 \subsection{Results}

-For each of the six cohorts considered, we construct the identified sets of $U$, $V$, $\Phi$, $D(\Phi)$, $C(U)$, and $C(V)$ under specifications [5], [6], and [7] of Table \MYref{sim1_assumptions}.
-Among the seven specifications of Table \MYref{sim1_assumptions}, we focus on specifications [5], [6], and [7] because they seem to deliver the tightest bounds according to our simulations in Section \MYref{simulations}.
+For each of the 28 cohorts, we estimate the identified sets of $\Phi$, $D(\Phi)$, $C(U)$, and $C(V)$ under two classes of nonparametric distributional assumptions on the taste shocks, which we refer to as specifications [A] and [B].
+Specification [A] imposes Assumption 5.4.
+Specification [B] imposes Assumptions 5.2, 5.3, and 5.4.
+According to our simulations in Appendix \MYref{simulations}, such specifications tend to deliver the tightest bounds among the various combinations of assumptions explored.